aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 # Staking Pool Operations

 This document describes how to perform staking pool operations.
-Note that you can stake only when you met the minimal staking requirement.
+Note that you can stake only when you meet the minimal staking requirement.

 :::tip Minimum staking requirement
 The current required minimum for staking is 1M APT tokens.